syncthing/docs/users/config.rst

     UNIX socket location (``/var/run/st.sock``)
         If the address is an absolute path it is interpreted as the path to a UNIX socket.
-        (Added in v0.14.52.)

 unixSocketPermissions
-    In the case that a UNIX socket location is used for ``address``, set this to an octal to override the default permissions of the socket.
+    When ``address`` is set to a UNIX socket location, set this to an octal value to override the default permissions of the socket.

 user
     Set to require authentication.